MwkosP/Mining-Intelligence/README.md

 ## Acknowledgments

-- The entire Open Source/Weights Community that will contineu to democratize Intelligence.
+- The entire Open Source/Weights Community that will continue to democratize Intelligence.
 <br/>

 ## Overview

 This thesis argues that Bittensor represents an evolution of capitalism — a crypto-incentivized market for intelligence compute, where mechanisms like Yuma Consensus function as an optimization process analogous to natural selection, rewarding the miners and validators that best serve a subnet's objective function.

 The thesis is split into two parts: